 Hearing vs. Listening

 Hearing is far different from listening.
 In hearing, you are using your ears to hear, but this does not necessarily follow that you understand what you heard.
-Try to assess yourself: are you the type of person who loves to talk or are you the type who likes to listen?
+Try to assess yourself: are you the type of person who loves to talk or are you someone who likes to listen?
 Do you interrupt a person talking or do you let him speak?

 If you are a talker and you unconsciously interrupt people, then you have a problem.
 Many are guilty of this because they do not understand the essence of listening.
 To listen is to hear with your heart and understand with your mind.
 It is like you have heard the information for the first time.
 Your judgment about the person and topic should not interfere when you listen.
 Listening, apparently, is greater than hearing.